 What to Consider Before Hiring an Agency

-There’s not much that a credit repair agency can guarantee to you, as a customer.
-Even though you might commit to paying their fees, remember that you’re paying for a service, not a guarantee.
+Even though you might commit to paying a company’s fees, remember: you’re paying for a service, not a guarantee.

 A report published in 2013 by the FTC on the U.S. credit reporting industry found that after fixing errors on a credit report, one in 20 consumers had their score go up by more than 25 points.